chef-boneyard/chef-web-docs-2016/includes_api_chef_server/includes_api_chef_server_endpoint_principals_name_get.rst

                    -----END PUBLIC KEY-----"
    }

-or something like the following for a client:
+and for a client, similar to:

 .. code-block:: javascript